-Australia has locked in a spot in the Eurovision Song Contest until 2023, it’s been confirmed.
+Australia has locked in a spot in the Eurovision Song Contest until at least 2023, it’s been confirmed.

 SBS and production partner made the announcement on Wednesday, ahead of our fifth competitor, Brisbane-born singer-songwriter Kate Miller-Heidke, heading to Israel in May.